-Three financial key indicators are reported for the proportion of the business that is environmentally sustainable according to the EU Taxonomy Regulation.
+Three financial key performance indicators are reported for the proportion of the business that is environmentally sustainable according to the EU Taxonomy Regulation.
 These are the proportion of revenue (turnover), proportion of operating expenditure and proportion of capital expenditure that are aligned with the taxonomy.

-- Revenue: Refers to revenue in CCM 7.1, CE 3.1, CCM 7.2, CE 3.2, CCA 9.1 and CCM 9.3 as a percentage of the total turnover for the 2023 financial year. - Operating expenditure: None of PE's operational expenditure is taxonomy eligible. - Capital expenditure: CCM 7.7 and CCM 6.5 in the taxonomy are applicable to PE.
-However, the quality of the data collection is not yet good enough to report this in 2023.
+- Revenue: Refers to revenue in CCM 7.1, CE 3.1, CCM 7.2, CE 3.2, CCA 9.1 and CCM 9.3 as a percentage of the total turnover for the 2024 financial year. - Operating expenditure: None of PE's operational expenditure is taxonomy eligible. - Capital expenditure: CCM 7.7 and CCM 6.5 in the taxonomy are applicable to PE.
+In 2024, PE entered into new contracts and extended existing contracts for office premises, known as right-of-use assets, with suppliers with economic activities eligible for the taxonomy.
+Some of these relate to purchases that are taxonomy-aligned, which have been certified by the supplier as meeting technical audit criteria for substantial contribution and DNSH and minimum safeguards.